Fooling Partial Dependence via Data Poisoning: Fooling Partial Dependence via Data Poisoning

-We also considered the crossover through an exchange of rows between individuals, but it might drastically shift the datasets and move them apart.
+We considered the crossover through an exchange of rows between individuals, but it might drastically shift the datasets and move them apart.
 Additionally, a worthy mutation is to add or subtract whole numbers from the integer-encoded (categorical) variables.
-The introduced attack is model-invariant because no derivatives are needed for optimization, which allows evaluating explanations of various machine learning models.
-We present further details of the genetic-based algorithm in Appendix \ref{appendix:genetic} and evaluate it in Section \ref{sec:experiments}.
-While we found this method a sufficient generalization of our framework, there is a~possibility to perform a more efficient attack assuming the prior knowledge concerning the structure of model and explanation.
+We further discuss the algorithm's details in the Supplementary material.
+The introduced attack is model-invariant because no derivatives are needed for optimization, which allows evaluating explanations of black-box models.
+While we found this method a sufficient generalization of our framework, there is a~possibility to perform a more efficient optimization assuming the prior knowledge concerning the structure of model and explanation.

-\subsection{Gradient-based algorithm}
+\subsection{Gradient-based Algorithm}

 Gradient-based methods are state-of-the-art optimization approaches, especially in the domain of deep neural networks \citep{deeplearning}.
-This algorithm's main idea is to utilize a gradient descent to optimize the attack loss, considering the differentiability of the model's output with respect to input data.
+This algorithm's main idea is to use gradient descent to optimize the attack loss, considering the differentiability of the model's output with respect to input data.
 Such assumption allows for a faster and more accurate convergence into a local minima using one of the stochastic optimizers; in our case, Adam \citep{adam}.
 Note that the differentiability assumption is with respect to input data, not with respect to the model's parameters.
-Although we specifically consider the usage of neural networks because of their strong relation to differentiation, the algorithm's theoretical derivation does not require this type of model.

-We shall derive the gradients for fooling model explanations based on their estimators, not the theoretical definitions.
+We shall derive the gradients $\nabla_{X_{-c}} \mathcal{L}^{g,\;s}$ for fooling explanations based on their estimators, not the theoretical definitions.
 This is because the input data is assumed to be a~random variable in a~theoretical definition of $\mathcal{PD}$, making it impossible to calculate a derivative over the input dataset.
-In practice, we do not want to derive our method directly from the definition as it is the estimator which produces the explanation.
-We consider the second approach of comparing explanations using centred $\mathcal{\overline{PD}}$; as it forces changes in the shape of the explanation, instead of promoting to shift the profile vertically while the shape changes insignificantly.
-Next, we provide equations \ref{eq:eq1} and \ref{eq:eq2} of the attack loss derivatives used in the algorithm.
-When calculating the derivative of $\mathcal{PD}_c$, we assume that the explained variable is constant; thus, we denote the gradient as $\nabla_{X_{-c}}$, where $c$~is the explained variable.
+In practice, we do not derive our method directly from the definition as the estimator produces the explanation.